lab11/gatd/formatter/README.md

   #             ['addr'] = ipv6 address of the sender
   #             ['port'] = port of the sender socket
   #             ['time'] = unix timestamp of when the receiver received the packet
   # extra :    Static data associated with this parser/data source.
-This data is loaded
-  #            beforehand with this parser.
-An example of where this would be useful
-  #            is with location data.
-In theory the location of a sensor is known
-  #            ahead of time and the parser can then add it to the record so the
-  #            location is set in the database.
-  # settings : This dictionary contains the settings info from the config file.
+  # settings : Currently blank.
   #
   # return : This function must return a dict.
 The key, value pairs will be stored
   #          in the database as key value pairs.